- June 2016 Update: ShoutMeLoud is currently hosting on Kinsta Hosting

 WordPress database error Table './wp_shoutmeloud/wp_posts' is marked as crashed and last (automatic?) repair failed for query SELECT wp_posts.* FROM wp_posts

-As I mentioned above, WpEngine hosting takes daily backup of your blog database + Wp-content folder.
-And, from the WpEngine dashboard, you can restore to any backup point.
-One think which I was not sure if WPEngine take automatic database backup or not, and luckily they do take the backup.
+As I mentioned above, WPEngine hosting takes daily backup of your blog database + wp-content folder.
+And, from the WPEngine dashboard, you can restore to any backup point.
+One think which I was not sure if WPEngine takes automatic database backup or not, and luckily they do take the backup.

 Tip: If you are taking just database backup of your blog, I recommend you to take daily backup of your WP-Content folder.

-If you are a WpEngine user, and also got into a situation where you need to restore from last backup point, you can follow below mentioned tip.
+If you are a WPEngine user and also got into a situation where you need to restore from last backup point, you can follow the below mentioned tip.

 - Login to your WPEngine dashboard.

 - Click on the Install Name for which you need to restore WordPress from backup.